snowplow/snowplowanalytics.com/_posts/2019-08-09-iglu-scala-client-0.6.0-released/index.md

 <h3 id="new-validator">3.
 New Validator</h3>

-As it was mentioned before, Iglu Scala Client uses new [JSON Schema validator][networknt-validator] under the hood (which hover can be replaced with any custom one).
-Despite this validator also targets JSON Schema spec v4, it nevertheless can have incompatibilities with our previous JSON Schema validator.
+As it was mentioned before, Iglu Scala Client uses the new [JSON Schema validator][networknt-validator] under the hood (the hover can be replaced with any custom one).
+Even though this validator also targets JSON Schema spec v4, it nevertheless can have incompatibilities with our previous JSON Schema validator.
 As a result some instances that were considered valid by Iglu Scala Client pre-0.6.0 can now be silently invalidated.

 Here's a short list of the most widely used Snowplow components we're planning to release with Iglu Client 0.6.0: